General Information About Prostate Cancer

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist.
 The pathologist will check the tissue sample to see if there are cancer cells and find out the Gleason score.
 The Gleason score ranges from 2-10 and describes how likely it is that a tumor will spread.
 The lower the number, the less likely the tumor is to spread.

-- Transrectal biopsy : The removal of tissue from the prostate by inserting a thin needle through the rectum and into the prostate.
+A transrectal biopsy is used to diagnose prostate cancer.
+A transrectal biopsy is the removal of tissue from the prostate by inserting a thin needle through the rectum and into the prostate.
 This procedure is usually done using transrectal ultrasound to help guide where samples of tissue are taken from.
 A pathologist views the tissue under a microscope to look for cancer cells.

 - The stage of the cancer (level of PSA, Gleason score, grade of the tumor, how much of the prostate is affected by the cancer, and whether the cancer has spread to other places in the body).

 - The patient’s age.